trenfranco/dabble_scraper/README.md

 # 📈 Dabble Odds Monitor

-**-This script monitors live betting odds for NBA games from dabble.com using their public API.**
+**-This script monitors live betting odds for NBA games from dabble.com using their API.**

 **-It fetches and tracks up to 5 games simultaneously (the number of games can be incremented depending on your region or proxy services) and notifies whenever any odds change.**